Pia Whitesell: Acting and presenting

 In 2009, Whitesell began taking acting lessons, and attended voice and presentation classes at the National Institute of Dramatic Art (NIDA).
 The following year, she became a presenter on Nine Network's travel show Postcards Victoria.
 She left the show in 2012.
 Whitesell made several appearances on the Network Ten talk show The Circle discussing red carpet fashions.
 In 2011, Whitesell appeared in the romantic comedy film Big Mamma's Boy and television crime drama East West 101.
 The following year, she was cast in Conspiracy 365 and guest starred as Monica Wetherby in an episode of Neighbours.
 Whitesell made a guest appearance in Wonderland in 2013.

 In August 2014, Whitesell joined the cast of Home and Away in the regular role of Katarina "Kat" Chapman.
 Whitesell began shooting her first scenes two weeks after her audition.
 She initially commuted to and from Sydney for filming.
 Kat was introduced as Summer Bay's new policewoman.
 Whitesell said she was proud to play a strong character and added "I saw the character breakdown and what excited me the most about this character was that she isn't, in any way, sexualised."
 Whitesell made her first screen appearance as Kat on 5 February 2015.
 She earned a nomination for Best New Talent at the 2016 Logie Awards.
 News outlets published photos in August 2017 of the cast filming Kat's funeral.
 Whitesell confirmed her departure from the show in October 2017.
 Her final scenes aired during the 2017 season finale broadcast on 18 December.

 In 2018, Whitesell was cast in the eight-part crime thriller Bite Club on Nine Network.
 She plays Kate Summers, a former nurse and best friend of Detective Senior Constable Zoe Rawlings (Ash Ricardo), a shark-attack survivor hunting a serial killer.
 The series also stars Todd Lasance and Dominic Monaghan.
 In 2019, Whitesell co-starred in the Dora and the Lost City of Gold, the live action film adaptation of Dora the Explorer, as Dora's aunt Mami.

 Personal life

-Whitesell gave birth to her first son, when she was nineteen.
+Whitesell gave birth to her first son, Izzy, when she was nineteen.
 In 2005, she began a relationship with AFL footballer Brad Miller.
-She gave birth to their son in October 2006 and they married in 2007.
+She gave birth to their son in October 2006, and they married in 2007.
 In 2010, Whitesell became an Australian citizen.
 In October 2015, the couple announced their separation.
 From November 2017 to April 2019, she was engaged to film producer Tyson Mullane.
 Pia announced her engagement to businessman Patrick Whitesell in early November 2020, and the couple married in May 2021.